 This prospectus relates to the initial public offering of FinWise Bancorp.
 We are offering shares of our common stock.
+The selling shareholder identified in this prospectus is offering an additional shares of our common stock.
+We will not receive any proceeds from sales of shares by the selling shareholder.

 Prior to this offering, there has been no established public market for our common stock.
 We currently estimate that the initial public offering price of our common stock will be between \$ and \$ per share.
-We intend to apply to list our common stock on NASDAQ under the symbol " ."
+We have applied to list our common stock on NASDAQ under the symbol "FINW."